brickee/HyTrel/README.md

 **Note**: If you encounter difficulty installing `torch_geometric`, please refer [here](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) to install it according to your environment settings.

 # Pretraining
-- Put the pre-processed and structured pretraining data into the directory `/data/pretrain/`\
+-  Pre-process the raw data, slicing the big file into chunks, and put the `*.jsonl` files into the directory `/data/pretrain/chunks/`\
-  **Note**:
+  **Note**: Pretraining data `*.jsonl` are acquired and preprocessed by using the scripts from the [TaBERT](https://arrow.apache.org/docs/python/index.html);
-  1. Pretraining data `tables_{train, valid}.jsonl` are acquired and preprocessed by using the scripts from the [TaBERT](https://arrow.apache.org/docs/python/index.html);
+- Run `python parallel_clean.py` to clean and serialize the tables.
-  2. We format it as [arrow](https://arrow.apache.org/docs/python/index.html) in consideration of memory usage.
+  **Note**:We serialize the tables as [arrow](https://arrow.apache.org/docs/python/index.html) in consideration of memory usage.
 - Run `sh pretrain_electra.sh` to pretrain HyTrel with the [ELECTRA](https://arxiv.org/abs/2105.02584) objective
 - Run `sh pretrain_contrast.sh` to pretrain HyTrel with the Contrastive objective